Kabir Suman: Solo live performance

-Kabir Suman performed his first solo live performance on 5 May 1991 at Shishir Mancha.
-Many magazines and newspapers were invited, like Aajkal, Desh, Business Standard, The Statesman, and they reviewed it.
-'Desh' first labeled his songs as 'Sumaner Gan', which popularized his songs after this time and still now.

 But although those reviews were positive, not many invitations other from than his friend circle happened.
 He performed in some live programs with the help of his friends.
 All those were very unsure, and Kabir Suman also was not optimistic at that time about his eligibility.
 Many people of advertisement business got him to do jingles or theme songs including "Lexpo 1991", but some of them either gave him not a single penny, others gave him very little money, despite the fact that Kabir Suman made all this work completely alone with writing, composing, singing, playing instruments, recording, and mixing.
 Some advised him to go to Mumbai for some professional work, but he refused it.

 He went to Doordarshan Kendra Kolkata for some work, but he was refused.
 He went to Akashbani Bhawan Kolkata, and applied with the help of his friend and famous newsreader Tarun Chakrabarty.
 Ultimately he sang some of his own songs and some songs of Rabindra Nath Tagore, after 16 years, on the radio.
 In 1991 he went to film director Tarun Majumdar for some work in soundtrack.
 Tarun Majumder listened to some of his songs, and selected "Pratham Sabkichhu" to use in one of his upcoming films 'Abhimane Anurage', although he requested Suman to change some of his lyrics to match with the theme of that movie.
 The song was recorded in February 1992.
 Kabir Suman himself played guitar, Pratap Roy played synthesizer, and Samir Khasnabis played bass guitar.
 Unfortunately the film was not completed, and so the song was also not released.